What is the Bill of Materials (BOM)?

 - Quantity: The BOM should specify the number of parts to be procured or manufactured for each assembly.
 Make sure that the optimum purchase order is placed.
 Quantity is the foremost requirement of BOM.

-- Unit of Measurement: Per-unit, inches, grams, kilograms, liters, square-feet, cubic-feet, etc. should be specified for each quantity.
+- Unit of Measurement: Per-unit, inches, grams, kilograms, litres, square-feet, cubic-feet, etc. should be specified for each quantity.
 It ensures that exact quantities are ordered.
 The purchase cost should be under the budget set for the project.

 - BOM Level: This helps understand all the elements of the Bill of material.
 BOM level provides the number or ranking for each part.
 It may be Single-level BOM or Multi-level BOM.

-- BOM Notes: This provides for additional information regarding the bill of material other than the description of parts.
+- BOM Notes: This provides additional information regarding the bill of material other than the description of parts.

 - Part Number: This helps track each part.
 Thus, a unique part number is assigned for each item for easy referencing.

 - Part Name: The unique name of each item with a specific part number helps identify the item easily and more effectively.

 - Raw Material: You should know which is the essential raw material for your end product.
 BOM should specify the exact quality or type of raw material required in the manufacturing process.

 - Description: Each part should have an adequate explanation about the part.
 It helps to distinguish between similar parts.

-- Images: It’s good to have an image than a thousand words.
+- Images: It’s good to have an image of a thousand words.
 Images of the end product help easy understanding of each component.
 It helps to cross-verify the BOM details with the image.

 - Method of Procurement: The required part or items may either be purchased from an outsider or manufactured internally.
 Make sure that optimum discount is availed in case of bulk purchases of items from the same vendor.